animeshsahoo1/conference/content/faq/index.md

 Last but not least, selected speakers can opt-in for a 500$ travel stipend.
 This won't cover all the expenses but we hope to make everything much easier for them.

+## Accessibility Accommodations

+We are committed to making the conference inclusive and accessible to everyone—whether you're attending or speaking.
+If you are Deaf / Hard of Hearing, Blind / Visually Impaired, or have any other accessibility needs, we encourage you to reach out.
+To request accommodations or ask questions, please contact us at info@json-schema.org.
+The earlier we hear from you, the better we can ensure a supportive and accessible experience.

 ## Ticketing

 The tickets should be acquired using the standard [API Days ticketing system](https://ticket.apidays.global/event/apidays-paris-2024/f8f61349-4f78-4bba-a162-68d598833116/cart).